botttos/DialogueManagerForVideoGames/README.md

 ## Non-Branching Dialogue

-Is the simplest form of interaction, the NPC delivers his or her lines and the conversation ends wich means that the player have way to interact with them.
+Is the simplest form of interaction, the NPC delivers his or her lines and the conversation ends, wich means that the player have way to interact with them.
 It's the easiest dialogue to implement.
 If the player talks to the same NPC again after certain events, the NPC may have different things to say, but the player never has any control over the conversation.

 It is very common on games where NPC can not be hostile, like _The Legend of Zelda: Ocarina of Time._